Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 It also has a lot of ports for connecting to other devices, such as USB Type A, Type B, and Type C ports, an HDMI port, an SD Card Reader, and a headphone/microphone port.

-Also, the laptop is small and easy to carry, so you can take it with you wherever you go.
+Also, the laptop is small and easy to carry so you can take it anywhere.

 9. ASUS Chromebook C434 Flip